 Course Course Description Credit Hrs.
 Contact Hrs.
-Prerequisite: Bachelor's degree, experience in teaching elementary school children and consent of the department.
-ELED 5330 IMPROVING THE TEACHING OF ELEMENTARY SCIENCE (3) Review of research on current teaching practices in elementary science.
-Topics such as the role of science in a technological society, ecology, energy conservation, and the natural resources crisis will be emphasized.
-(Not to be taken for teacher certification purposes.)
-Prerequisite: Bachelor's degree, experience in teaching elementary school children and consent of the department.
-3 3 ELED 5340 IMPROVING THE TEACHING OF ELEMENTARY SOCIAL STUDIES (3) Review of research on current teaching practices in elementary social studies.
-Topics such as an environmental studies, multicultural and global education, values clarification, and career education will be emphasized.
-(Not to be taken for teacher certification purposes.)
-Prerequisite: Bachelor's degree, experience in teaching elementary school children and consent of the department.
-3 3 ELED 5350 IMPROVING THE TEACHING OF WRITING IN THE ELEMENTARY CLASSROOM (3) Review of research and theory on composition, and exploration of different strategies to teach writing in the elementary schools.
+Review of research and theory on composition, and exploration of different strategies to teach writing in the elementary schools.
 (Not to be taken for teacher certification credit).
 Prerequisite: Experience in teaching elementary school children and C.O.D.
-3 3 ELED 5360 CLASSROOM MANAGEMENT PRINCIPLES (3) Identification of the dimensions of management and practice that combine to make a teacher an effective manager and disciplinarian.
+ELED 5360 CLASSROOM MANAGEMENT PRINCIPLES (3) 3 3 Identification of the dimensions of management and practice that combine to make a teacher an effective manager and disciplinarian.
 Prerequisite: Experience in teaching elementary school children and consent of the department.
-3 3 ELED 5520 ELEMENTARY SCHOOL CURRICULUM /FIELD/5 (3) Selection and organization of learning experiences at the elementary school level.
+ELED 5520 ELEMENTARY SCHOOL CURRICULUM /FIELD/5 (3) 3 3 Selection and organization of learning experiences at the elementary school level.
 The teacher's role in implementing the curriculum.
 Topics such as contemporary types of curriculum organization, factors affecting the curriculum, pertinent research, and the actual development to portions of a curriculum will be emphasized.
 Five clock hours of observation per term.
 Prerequisite: Restricted to master's degree candidates.
-3 3 ELED 5521 RESEARCH ON THE MIDDLE SCHOOL (3) The study of research methods and topics pertaining to middle schools.
+ELED 5521 RESEARCH ON THE MIDDLE SCHOOL (3) 3 3 The study of research methods and topics pertaining to middle schools.
 Development of a research proposal up to the Internal Review Board (IRB) process on a topic pertaining to middle school education.
-3 3

-Course Course Description Credit Hrs.
-Contact Hrs.
 Prerequisite: Restricted to master's degree candidates or consent of the department.